 Other transformations also need careful thought.
 In recent journeys I have been struck how urban land-use concepts, such as the small individual built-up lot, are being transferred to the countryside.
 Compact villages are being replaced by peri-urban sprawl damaging both the existing social context, as well as agricultural output.
 Transformation in the rural habitat, where some 70% of the world’s Muslims live, is clearly another area of change where the Award will need to make serious progress.

 Distinguished Guests, we are here today to recognise a series of outstanding buildings and to express our admiration and gratitude to those who have brought them into being.
-Honouring these achievements is important, but it is enough.
+Honouring these achievements is important, but it is not enough.
 We need to understand why, and how, these buildings and area developments “work” for the communities that brought them into being.
 Hence architectural consciousness and criticism are a modern pre-requisite for intelligent action.

 Stimulating the development of a new architectural conscience is the ultimate hope of the Award.
 It is why behind the programme that has culminated in this evening of celebration, there is a complex process of discussion and discovery that goes well beyond this competition.